show-me-code/deepflame-dev/docs/source/quickstart/cvode.rst

 .. figure:: 0Dcvode.jpg

-    Visualisation of the zero-dimensional hydrogen combustion result with CVODE solver
+    Visualisation of the zero-dimensional hydrogen combustion result with CVODE integrator